How to find the Supreme collection for this season

 - CC Info: Privacy cards do not work, some virtual cards from banks will work.
 It is recommended to use a real, physical card.
 BILLING and SHIPPING must match!

 - Duplicate Orders: Supreme is checking ALL info on ALL tasks for multiples.
-If you already get one successful checkout and ANYTHING is the same (Name, Email, Phone, Address, CC Number), you may get declined on the next purchase attempt.
-It is best to use a different VCC (Not Privacy) for every task if you can.
+If one successful checkout is logged and ANYTHING is the same (Name, Email, Phone, Address, CC Number), the next checkout may get declined on the next purchase attempt.
+It is best to use a different VCC (Not Privacy) for every task if possible.

 - Multiples: EVERYTHING has to be different for multiples from Supreme.

-Ex: 1 Crewneck but 2 colors = you need completely different Profiles for each.
+Ex: 1 Crewneck but 2 colors = 2 completely different profiles needed for each color.

-- Name: You can jig your name by using common misspellings of your name., You can also use your first initial.
+- Name: Jig the name by using common misspellings of the name., The first initial can also be used as well.
 Example: J, John, Jon, Jahn, Jonn

-- Email: Use the Dot Trick option in PD for your Gmail.
+- Email: Use the Dot Trick option in PD for Gmails.